youngbryanyu/titan-health-app/README.md

 ## Running the Application

+### Set up the environment Variables
+The environment variables for the backend server will need to be configured before running the application.
+The file `.env.example` under `/backend` is provided as a template for the `.env` environment variables file. `.env` will need to be populated with necessary keys and credentials, and is kept empty on the repository because it contains confidential keys and credentials.
+See [this document](https://docs.google.com/document/d/1iOqG89USP2q-z9TD6mlgi7BTrqrQT_RX3JRDlZpyVYg/edit) for the .env file we are using to run and test our application locally (file is private and must request access).

 ### Running the Backend (Server)
 Navigate to the `/backend` directory.
 Before starting the server, run `yarn` to update existing node modules or install any missing node module dependencies.
 Then run `yarn start` to start the backend server.